Common Perceptions About Corporate-Owned Veterinary Practices:

 WHEN CORPORATE CONSOLIDATORS BUY PRACTICES, PRICES INCREASE:

 - Pet owners pay higher prices after doctors sell their practices to corporate consolidators.
-The rise in consumer prices enables consolidators to pay large premiums (OUTBID INDEPENDENT DOCTORS) to acquire veterinary practices, offer higher salaries and incentives to veterinarians such as COMMISSION-BASED PAY, offer larger signing bonuses (retention bonus to keep employees).
-The higher prices drive revenue and enhance the value of the veterinary practice (roll-up and resell to another veterinary consolidator in many cases for hundreds of millions of dollars) and increases its corporate profits.
+The rise in veterinary care prices enables consolidators to pay large premiums to acquire more practices — outbid independent doctors, offer higher salaries, larger signing bonuses — retention bonus to keep employees.
+The higher prices drive revenue and enhances the value of the practice in order to resell to another consolidator for big profits.

-- In human medicine, raising prices has been a common strategy after a private equity acquisition.
-A recent STUDY found that hospitals have increased their prices after being acquired by private equity firms.
+- In HUMAN medicine, raising prices has been a COMMON STRATEGY after a private equity acquisition.

 - According to the 2022 AVMA Senior Survey from the American Veterinary Medical Association, New veterinarian graduates at corporate-owned practices or group consolidators had a mean starting salary of $124,686, compared with $105,637 at independent practices.
 Corporate practices provided a signing bonus in 81% of offers to new veterinarian graduates, at a mean of $27,181, while 42% of offers made by independent practices had a signing bonus, at a mean of $10,678.